-What I had seen at this meeting wasn’t supernatural healings but the same people returning week in, week out for their latest ‘fix.’
-Nobody was healed instantly and permanently that night (this is the only sign of an authentic Biblical healer.)
+His answers at that time didn’t convince me whatsoever and well over a decade later, I still remain of the mindset that what he and others like him are actually offering people is a false hope, the placebo factor and for some sinister preachers something nefarious.
+What I had seen at this meeting wasn’t supernatural healings but the same damaged and weak people returning week in week out for their latest spiritual ‘fix.’
+Nobody was healed instantly and permanently that night (this is the only sign of an authentic Biblical healer in the Bible).

 During this time I had an illness and yet I wasn’t healed by him or his associates.
 Was this, as some ‘healers’ proclaim because I had no faith?
 I think not.
-I had adequate faith (probably more than them) but with no healing forthcoming, my conclusion was that such men were not anointed and neither were others I’d investigated.
+I had adequate faith (probably more than them) but with no healing forthcoming, my conclusion was that such men were not anointed and neither were others I’d later investigate.

-One of the most cruel and sadistic experiences that one will ever hear about or witness in person is when a severely sick person, after travelling land and sea to be ‘healed’ by a so-called ‘healer,’ is then blamed by such a person for ‘not having faith’ to be healed in the first place.
+One of the most cruel and sadistic experiences that one will ever hear about or witness in person is when a severely sick person, after travelling land and sea to be ‘healed’ by a so-called ‘healer,’ is then blamed by such a person for ‘not having enough faith’ to be healed in the first place.
 By such a person’s presence at a place of ‘healing’ is clear evidence in and of itself that such a person had genuine faith to be healed.